MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/AIGoalList.md

 # AI Goal list

-Below are a list of all the available AI Goals within Minecraft:Bedrock Edition for use with Entity files.
+Below is a list of all the available AI Goals within Minecraft:Bedrock Edition for use with Entity files.

 |AI Goal |Description|
 |:-----|:----------|